jaspector

 A building permit is required for any new construction, addition, repair, alteration, demolition, electrical, plumbing, mechanical, roofing, fencing, swimming pools, carports, patio covers, retaining walls, foundation repair, signs, driveways/sidewalks, and alarm systems within Garland (per Chapter 30 of Garland City Code).

-Typical processing time is Not published; contact Plans Examiner at 972-205-2300 for current estimates.
+Building permit processing times in Garland, TX typically run Not published; contact Plans Examiner at 972-205-2300 for current estimates.
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Garland, TX.
 The following work is generally exempt: Routine maintenance and minor repairs not altering structure, systems, or use; Fence installation/replacement on non-corner lots without rear-yard pool, without height/location/material changes; Cosmetic interior work (painting, flooring, cabinet replacement) without structural or electrical/plumbing/mechanical changes; Garage sales (appear not to require standard building permit).
 Note: Garland does not publish formal no-permit-required list.
 Department instructs to call 972-205-2300 or email buildinginspections@garlandtx.gov before starting any project if doubtful.
 The Garland Development Code (effective May 19, 2015) changed zoning allowances; check with Building Inspections before purchasing materials.
+When in doubt, confirm with the local building department before starting work.